 Environmental, social and governance (ESG) considerations will continue to form a key part of our approach.
 Given the high-yield market is largely in private hands, with many small issuers, a focus on governance is one way for investors to ensure they have sufficient downside protection.
 That will remain true in 2023, when careful due diligence and active credit management will be more important than ever.

-As 2022 highlighted, trying to predict the way a year will pan out is fraught with difficulty.
-Our current expectation is that credit spreads will widen but investors should see a stronger total return in high yield in 2023, because the all-in yield is essentially double this time last year.
+As 2022 has highlighted, trying to predict the way a year will pan out is fraught with difficulty.
+Our current expectation is that high-yield credit spreads will widen but investors should see a stronger total return in 2023 because the all-in yield is essentially double this time last year.
 But, heeding the lessons from the past 12 months, we will be prepared for the unexpected.